purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

     for line in file:
         pass

-Note,  for this project don’t use the built in [https://docs.python.org/3/library/statistics.html](statistics module).
+Note,  for this project don’t use the built in [statistics module](https://docs.python.org/3/library/statistics.html).

 Using it won’t make the exercise interesting!
-Also, don’t use the builtin max, min, or sorted functions from the python library: [https://docs.python.org/3/library/functions.html](https://docs.python.org/3/library/functions.html)
+Also, don’t use the builtin max, min, or sorted functions from the [python library](https://docs.python.org/3/library/functions.html).